isaccanedo/aws-cdk/README.md

 ## Coleta de métricas

-This solution collects anonymous operational metrics to help AWS improve the quality and features of the CDK.
+Esta solução coleta métricas operacionais anônimas para ajudar a AWS a melhorar a qualidade e os recursos do CDK.
 For more information, including how to disable this capability, please see the
 [developer guide](https://docs.aws.amazon.com/cdk/latest/guide/cli.html#version_reporting).